LenaKwon/CodeChallenge/README.md

-# Why this repos ?
-I create this repos for saving all my progress with some code challenge.
+# To save my progress of code challenge with freeCodeCamp